 In some states, you can make one of the above mistakes on your UCC filing and be okay, while in others you could be creating a filing for a completely different entity.
 Not every state uses the same search logic.
 Don’t be fooled by the name; the UCC is anything but uniform.

-A single space renders a UCC filing “seriously misleading”
+Name change renders a UCC filing “seriously misleading”

 Listing individuals in a UCC